 By Bernard Vaughan

-Berkman pleaded guilty to one charge of securities fraud and one charge of wire fraud.
-Each carries a maximum sentence of 20 years in prison.
+In a plea agreement last year, Villanueva pleaded guilty to one charge of money laundering conspiracy; he faced a maximum of 20 years in prison.